hackseq/tara-cyc-hs18/README.md

 ### Installation Instructions:

-1. Pull the git repository to local environment
+1. Clone the git repository to local environment
-2.
+2. Open the project in R Studio
+3. Open the InstallDependencies.R script and run with "Source on Save" selected
+4. Open the server.R script and select "Run App"